 As a more affordable option, Lavazza Super Crema Whole Bean Coffee Blend presents a creamy, darker roast flavor with a nutty undertone.
 With a velvety crema and a rich taste, this choice is ideal for espresso.
 It’s a blend of 60% Arabica beans and 40% Robusta beans.
 Although this is an “espresso” roast, it’s a medium to dark roast, indicating that its best use is in an espresso brew.

-This choice is good black and holds up well to cream and sugar.
+This choice is tasty black and holds up well to cream and sugar.
 If you refuse to even think about Robusta beans, you’ll want to look for 100% Arabica and not a blend.
 If you prefer a lighter roast or an even-keel medium roast, this coffee isn’t for you.
 For whatever reason, many coffee lovers have noted an issue with rocks in these beans.
 Just be sure to glance through them before you start grinding, so the experience doesn’t have you buying or repairing an expensive coffee grinder.

 Café Don Pablo Signature Blend offers a blend of 100% Arabica beans originating from Brazil, Guatemala, and Colombia, giving it a complexity not found in single-origin varieties.
 It’s a medium to dark roast at an affordable price, making this choice a staple coffee in many households.
 While it delivers a full body and smooth profile, the chocolate finish gives it a pleasantly sweet aftertaste.